-- On January 18th, 1533, Francisco Pizzaro established Lima’s city (City of the Kings) as the new capital of the Colony.
+- On January 18, 1533, Francisco Pizzaro established Lima's city (City of the Kings) as the Colony's new capital.

 - Francisco Pizarro was killed on June 26, 1541, by a group of people called Almagristas.
 They were led by Diego de Almagro el Mozo.

-- Lima was the site of the 2019 Pan American Games, which were the biggest sports event the country has ever seen.
+- Lima was the site of the 2019 Pan American Games, the biggest sports event the country has ever seen.

 FAQs about Lima – Peru

 What is the Location of Lima?